EPA fires or reassigns hundreds of DEI, environmental-justice employees - UPI.com

-WASHINGTON -- The Environmental Protection Agency told more than 450 employees working in diversity, equity and inclusion -- as well as environmental justice -- they would be fired or reassigned as part of President Trump's executive order to remove DEI programs from the federal government.
+WASHINGTON, April 23 (UPI) -- The Environmental Protection Agency told more than 450 employees working in diversity, equity and inclusion -- as well as environmental justice -- they would be fired or reassigned as part of President Donald Trump's executive order to remove DEI programs from the federal government.

-In a notice sent late Monday, the EPA laid off 280 employees while an additional 175 will be reassigned to other offices within the agency.
-The layoffs in the Office of Environmental Justice and External Civil Rights, the Office of Inclusive Excellence, and regional offices were scheduled to take place July 31, according to an email from the EPA press official.
+In a notice sent late Monday, the EPA said it laid off 280 employees while an additional 175 will be reassigned to other offices within the agency.
+The layoffs in the Office of Environmental Justice and External Civil Rights, the Office of Inclusive Excellence and regional offices were scheduled to take place July 31, according to an email from the EPA press official.

 EPA Administrator Lee Zeldin in March said the layoffs reflected the agency's commitment to its "core mission" of protecting the environment and human health.
 He described environmental justice as "funding left-wing activists instead of actually spending those dollars to directly remediate environmental issues for those communities."